natecraddock/zf/README.md

 * [Usage Documentation](https://github.com/natecraddock/zf/blob/master/doc/zf.md)
 * [Library Documentation](https://github.com/natecraddock/zf/blob/master/doc/lib.md)

-## Why use zf over fzf, fzy, selecta, pick, etc?
+## Why use zf?

-Zf was designed knowing that a frequent use case for fuzzy finders is filtering filepaths.
+zf was designed knowing that a frequent use case for fuzzy finders is filtering filepaths.
 It also works great for any arbitrary string, but it is especially good at filtering filepaths with precision.

 Specifically,

 * Matches on filenames are prioritized over filepath matches
 * Matches on the beginning of a word are prioritized over matches in the middle of a word
 * Non-sequential character matches are penalized
-* Strict path matching for more precision
+* Strict path matching offers even more precision

 Here are some concrete examples.